waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WARP_CARPET_LEFT**: A warp tile at the edge of a map.
 Pressing 'Left' while standing on the tile has been confirmed to trigger the warp.
 - **Warp (FLOOR):** A special tile type that appears to be a normal FLOOR tile but also functions as a warp.
 Observed as landing zones after falling through a PIT.
 - **Warp (WALL):** Observed in Burned Tower.
 Appears to be a WALL tile that also functions as a warp.
 Its activation method is currently unknown.
 - **WATER**: Traversable using the HM move SURF.
-To initiate surfing, the player must be standing on a tile adjacent to the water, face the water tile, and then manually select SURF from the Pokémon's party menu.
+To initiate surfing, a specific multi-step manual process is required: 1) Stand on a valid land tile (e.g., FLOOR) adjacent to a WATER tile.
+2) Turn to face the WATER tile.
+3) Open the party menu.
+4) Select the Pokémon that knows SURF.
+5) Select the SURF move from its action menu.
+This state change cannot be automated by the current pathfinding tool.
 - **WATERFALL:** Appears to be an impassable tile, similar to a WALL.
 Further investigation is needed to see if an HM is required to traverse it.
 - **WHIRLPOOL**: An obstacle in the water.
 Traversability is currently unknown, but it likely requires a specific HM move to cross.
 Observed on Route 41 at (42, 24).
 - **WINDOW**: An impassable object that can be interacted with to display text.
 Functions like a wall.